adobe/helix-home/hackathons/11-bcn.md

 ![]() <!-- TODO: add image URL -->

-# Project Helix Hackathon XI
+# Project Helix Hackathon N
-September 2020, Barcelona, Spain.
+April or September 2020, Barcelona, Spain.

 ---

 (See the [Hackathon Archive](./README.md) for past Hackathons)

-The ninth Project Helix Hackathon will happen sometime in September.
+This Project Helix Hackathon will happen sometime in April or September.
 It is still a few days out, but as space is limited, we ask you to register as soon as possible.

 ### Agenda